Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/3-Encryption/Encryption_Slides.md

 ---

-## Asymmetric Cryptography
+## Asymmetric Encryption

-- In asymmetric cryptography, we devise a means to transform one value (the "secret") into some corresponding counterpart (the "public" key), preserving certain properties.

-- We believe that this is a one-way function (that there is no easy/fast inverse of this function).

-- Aside from preserving certain properties, we believe this counterpart (the "public key") reveals no information about the secret.
+- Assumes the sender does not know the recipient's secret "key" 🎉😎
+- Sender only knows a special identifier of this secret
+- Messages encrypted with the special identifier can only be decrypted with knowledge of the secret.
+- Knowledge of this identifier does not imply knowledge of the secret, and thus cannot be used to decrypt messages encrypted with it.
+- For this reason, the identifier may be shared publicly and is known as the *public key*.

 ---

+TODO: add gav's diagram

+---

-## Asymmetric Encryption
+## Why "Asymmetric"?

-- _Using only the public key_, information can be transformed ("encrypted") such that only those with knowledge of the secret are able to inverse and regain the original information.
+_Using only the public key_, information can be transformed ("encrypted") such that only those with knowledge of the secret are able to inverse and regain the original information.

+i.e. Public key is used to encrypt but a different, *secret*, key must be used to decrypt.

 ---